Pet insurance is designed to cover unexpected illnesses or accidents.

 How long is ManyPets's pet insurance waiting period?

-It depends whether you've been insured with another provider before you switched to us.
+It depends whether you've been insured with another provider and how long for, before you switched to us.

 Switching to ManyPets from another provider